Keyboard shortcuts

 • Tuning Options.MemTableSize affects WAL segment count and flush latency.
 Larger memtables reduce flush churn but increase crash recovery time.

-• Monitor NoKV.Stats.Flush.* metrics to catch stalled immutables—an ever-growing queue often indicates slow SST builds or manifest contention.
+• Monitor NoKV.Stats.flush.* fields to catch stalled immutables—an ever-growing queue often indicates slow SST builds or manifest contention.

 • Because memtables carry WAL segment IDs, deleting WAL files manually can lead to recovery failures; always rely on the engine’s manifest-driven cleanup.